orange-lang/orange-docs/classes.md

     }

 If using partial classes, all class fragments must be marked as partial.
 Each partial fragment is allowed to define more members for that class.

+## Structs

+Orange also has support for structs, which are classes without RTTI, inheritance, or methods.
+It may seem like they're pointless in comparison, but they provide setting the size of each individual field in bits:

+	statement -> struct
+	struct    -> "struct" IDENTIFIER block
+	var_decl  -> type variable_name (":" expression)? ( "=" expression )?

+A colon after the variable name can dictate the size of the field, which is only valid in a struct block.
+An instance of a struct can be created by calling the struct as a function and passing in named parameters to each of the fields:

+	struct Person {
+	    // I don't think a person will ever be older than 255. int age : 8
+		const char* name
+	}

+	Person alfred = Person(name: "Alfred", age: 63)